linode/docs/docs/guides/applications/containers/using-nomad-for-orchestration/index.md

 -   A Nomad **agent** runs on each Node in the Nomad cluster and can be either a *server* agent or a *client* agent.
 Agents do all the work behind Nomad, and it is the presence of this agent network that makes up the Nomad cluster.

     -   A Nomad **server** agent manages jobs and clients.
 Each server node communicates with the other server nodes for high availability and awareness across multiple regions.
-Servers also manage job schedules and disseminate jobs to appropriate client nodes when jobs need to be executed.
+Servers also manage job schedules and disseminate jobs to appropriate client nodes when jobs need executed.

     -   A Nomad **client** agent watches for jobs from its region's server nodes and executes any tasks within those jobs.
-Essentially clients are the units that fulfill jobs, running the necessary tasks, whether batch processes, services, or otherwise.
+Essentially, clients are the units that fulfill jobs, running the necessary tasks, whether batch processes, services, or otherwise.

--   A Nomad **job** is a collection of one or more *tasks* to be handled by a *client*. *Tasks* are collected within **groups** within their *jobs*.
+-   A Nomad **job** is a collection of one or more *tasks* to be handled by a *client*. *Tasks* are collected into **groups** within their *jobs*.
 Each **task** in turn contains a single unit of work to be executed by a *client agent*.

 ## How to Deploy a Cluster with Nomad